yoctoyotta1024/CLEO/docs/source/usage/installation/installation.rst

 ---------------------------

 If you want to actually use Cleo, you will of course need to make sure you have the right requirements and dependencies as well.
-The following pages will guide you through these:
+The following pages will guide you through these.

 .. toctree::
    :maxdepth: 1
-   :caption: Requirements of Cleo and its external dependencies:
+   :caption: Up-Next:

    requirements
    extern